surya-selvakumar/RelationExtraction-CNN/README.md

 #### Model Frame Source: https://github.com/YoumiMa/TablERT-CNN/

-Execute the preprocessing script to get the processed data files or download them along with the trained model files from the link given under the folder
+Execute the preprocessing script to get the processed data files or download them along with the trained model from the link given under the folder's README.md

 ## Processing FIRE Data
 ```